AtiUsm/MuseASTE/Generative-ABSA/readme.md

 - Run command `sh run.sh`
 - Use the code files in Code for Muse folder for Muse Dataset.
 - Use the code files in Code for SemEval for SemEval Dataset.
+- Put the combined muse train.csv and dev.csv files in data/aste/muse folder, by combining text data from muse dataset, and annotations from this repository.

 ## Detailed Usage